unional/type-plus/.changeset/metal-buckets-stare.md

 Add docs for `ArrayPlus.IsReadonly`.

-The following are internal change thus not considered a breaking change:
+The following are internal changes thus not considered a breaking change:

 - Replace `MergeOptions`/`MergeCases` with `TypePlusOptions.Merge`.
 - Rename `TypePlusOptions.Predicate` to `TypePlusOptions.Selection`.